RishiRamraj/The-Rules-of-Investment/README.rst

 #.
 A good adviser will ask you questions.
 #.
 You hire an adviser to manage you, not your money.

-#.
-People want to be told by someone else what the market will do.
-#.
-Know your advisors well or stick to conservative advice.
-#.
-A bank's advise is often conservative.
-#.
-There are no formal requirements for being a security analyst.
-#.
-The value of an analyst depends on the investor's attitude.
-#.
-Most analysts do not analyze businesses.

 On Funds
 --------

+156. Size is the anchor of performance.
 #.
-Size is the anchor of performance.
-#.
 You lose the money you pay as fees.
 #.
-What happens to the market, happens to the whole of large funds.
+What happens to the market, happens to funds.
 #.
 A fund's success may be attributable to the market.
 #.
 Spectacular results may indicate undue risk.
 #.
 Bright, young people have always promised miracles.